 In actuality, this implies:

 - Employees should have constant access to payment mechanisms (expense claims or corporate cards) with safeguards to avoid fraud or misuse.

 - Anyone can adhere to budgetary guidelines, irrespective of their knowledge or background in finance or legislation.

 - Whether employees are on vacation or in a different time zone, remote-friendly solutions ensure that work continues uninterrupted.

-- You may view your accounts at any time, from any location, in real time to ensure that everything is running well.
+- You may view your accounts anytime, anywhere, in real-time to ensure everything is running well.

 The primary objective is to develop procedures that may be run asynchronously from any location.
 That's invaluable under all conditions, especially when lockdowns are possible.

 Expense reconciliation is a laborious task, which is why you're here reading this post.
 Just telling someone to "get with the times" and update isn't enough; you need to be shown the way.

 Okay, but how can we put these ideas into practice?